CraftySalamander/RTS_Overlay/Readme.md

 ## Web version

-If you encounter issues with the web-based version, you can try to run with another web browser (Chrome, Safari, Edge...) to see if the same issue still appears.
+If you encounter issues with the web-based version, you can try to run with another web browser (Chrome, Edge...) to see if the same issue still appears.

 ## Python version